ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 3. In the boot volume details, click the **Size** pencil icon.
 Alternatively, select **Expand volume** from the Actions menu ![Actions icon](../icons/action-menu-icon.svg "Actions").

 4. In the side panel, increase the boot volume size in the **Create size** field.
 The size must be more than the current size up to 250 GB if the volume has a first-generation volume profile.
 If the boot volume is based on the `sdp` profile, you can can expand it up to 32,000 GB.

+   If the capacity of a boot volume is increased over 250 GB, you can no longer create a custom image from it.
+A boot volume that exceeds 250 GB can't be used to initialize a virtual server either.
+   {: note}

 5. Click **Expand boot volume size**.

 ## Increase boot volume capacity from the CLI